 Many traders have heard of the truism, 'cut your losses short, and let your profits run.'
 However, if you are unfamiliar with a tool to help you implement this tried and true wisdom, it's time you familiarize yourself with the trailing stop.
 If you've never heard of a trailing stop, it's just like a regular stop order, except you can set it to move along with the market.

 The primary function of the trailing stop is to increase your profit lock as the market moves, without the need for you to intervene and adjust.
-The trailing stop functionality allows you to follow trends with a safety you are comfortable with, that you don't have to monitor constantly.
+The trailing stop functionality allows you to follow trends based on your comfort level.
+You don't have to monitor the trade constantly.

 Be Careful When Using Trailing Stops

 If you are day trading, you need to be careful using trailing stops.
-The forex market is typically a little "whippy" which means that currency pairs can cycle up and down before they move their ultimate direction.
-If you set a tight stop close to your price and the price whips forward and then back, your trailing stop is likely to be hit.
+The forex market is typically a little "whippy," which means that currency pairs can cycle up and down before moving their ultimate direction.
+If you set a tight stop close to your price and the price whips forward and back, your trailing stop is likely to be hit.
 So, it's something that you should use carefully.

 In conclusion, trailing stops are a great trading tool that allows you to not only protect yourself but to lock in more and more profit, without watching the market every second.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is presented without consideration of the investment objectives, risk tolerance, or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk, including the possible loss of principal.